Jack-Works/ttypescript-browser-like-import-transformer/docs/config.importmapcustomresolution.function.md

 ## Remarks

-Since it is a function, it can't be specified in the tsconfig by ttscript.
+Since it is a function, it can't be specified in the tsconfig by tsconfig.